PgBiel/typst-oxifmt/README.md

 #import "typst-strfmt.typ": strfmt
 ```

-That will give you access to the main function provided by this library (`strfmt`), which accepts a format string, followed by zero or more replacements to insert in that string (according to `{...}` formats inserted in that string), an optional `fmt-decimal-separator` parameter, and returns the formatted string, as described below.
+Doing the above will give you access to the main function provided by this library (`strfmt`), which accepts a format string, followed by zero or more replacements to insert in that string (according to `{...}` formats inserted in that string), an optional `fmt-decimal-separator` parameter, and returns the formatted string, as described below.

 Its syntax is almost identical to Rust's `format!` (as specified here: https://doc.rust-lang.org/std/fmt/).
 You can escape formats by duplicating braces (`{{` and `}}` become `{` and `}`).
 Here's an example (see more examples in the file `tests/strfmt-tests.typ`):